syuja/GreenPlumSetup/expand/Volume.md

 ![Greenplum](https://github.com/syuja/GreenPlumSetup/blob/master/img/greenplum-logo.png)
 <a id='top'></a>

 In order to load data into Greenplum, we will first create a volume on OpenStack.
 We will attach it to an instance.
 This instance along with its attached volume will
 become our **ETL server**.
-Then, we will `curl` an external data set into it.
+Then, we will `rsync` an external data set into it.
 Finally, we will use `gpfdist` to make it available from the ETL server to the Greenplum database.